hjhart/cave-b-hookup/README.md

 * Surge protectors
 * Smaller audio cables (Audio in to Sonos Play 5)
 * Smaller video cables (HDMI from TV to sonos)
+* Can upgrade and get a subwoofer from Sonos (probably not necessary for $699)

 ## Plans